-There are five reasons why chainsaw chaps are used by professional handlers of the chainsaw and they are:
+Here are five reasons why professional handlers of the chainsaw use chainsaw chaps:

 1. Chainsaw chaps are affordable and available: This protective material is readily available and affordable.
 It is one material you do not need to worry about where to get and how much it costs.
 With prices ranging from $53 to $63, you can get a chainsaw chap in almost any store.

 2. Fluid resistant: Except for acid, which will render a chap useless, chainsaw chaps can resist water, oils, and other liquid, thus protecting you from getting wet or stained.
-It is safe to say that the chaps are weather resistant because when worn, you can go ahead to use a chainsaw under the rain without the fear of getting wet.
+It is safe to say that the chaps are weather resistant because when worn, you can use a chainsaw under the rain without fearing getting wet.

 3. Available in different sizes: You don’t need to worry about your size as the chainsaw chaps are readily available in any size.
 You can get a size that is fit just for you.

-4. Adjustable waist: Chainsaw chaps have adjustable straps that can be adjusted to what you want, providing extra comfort when in use, in both hot and cold weather.
+4. Adjustable waist: Chainsaw chaps have adjustable straps that can be adjusted to what you want, providing extra comfort in both hot and cold weather.

-Tip: Chaps should be loosely fitted to allow you work without restrictions.
+Tip: Chaps should be loosely fitted to allow you to work without restrictions.